macinn/MCST-Checkers-CUDA/README.md

 # Monte Carlo Tree Search Checkers

 ## Description
 Implementation of [american checkers](https://www.usacheckers.com/) AI using [MCST](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) using [CUDA 12.2](https://developer.nvidia.com/cuda-downloads) and C++.
-Aplication contations CPU single core and GPU implementation.
+The application includes CPU single-core and GPU implementation.
 The user can face off against one of the bots, or the bots can play against each other.
-Simple command line interface is provided.
+A simple command line interface is provided.
+Using NVIDIA GTX 1060 performance of **over 3 million** game simulations per second was achived.

          | A| B| C| D| E| F| G| H|
         -+--+--+--+--+--+--+--+--+-